CoderElectronics/preflight/README.md

 pip3 install -r app\requirements.txt
 build.bat
 ```
 <br>

-To clean the build environment, run `clean.bat`
+This will put a release executable in the `app/dist/` folder.
+Once you are done, To clean the build environment, run `clean.bat`